 This statistic can be harmful to the reputation of any company.
 A study conducted by Intel revealed that 70% of data loss incidents in smaller commercial organisations—SMEs or SMBs—warranted either public disclosure or had a negative financial impact.

 DLP Tools and Technology

 Proofpoint Email Data Loss Prevention offers integrated data protection for email and attachments.
 It is designed to stop accidental data exposure and prevent third-party attacker or impostor attacks via email.
 It can be used in conjunction with other information protection suite products, such as Proofpoint Data Discover and Proofpoint Email Encryption.

 A full-suite DLP tool has four elements: a central management server, network monitoring, storage DLP and endpoint DLP.
 In a small deployment, everything except the endpoint agent may be consolidated on a single server or appliance.
 Larger deployments may include multiple distributed pieces to cover different elements of the infrastructure.

-With this suite of DLP tools, organizations always know where their private or proprietary data resides, including intellectual property, personal identification, patient information, financial information and more.
-It helps organizations to simplify discovery and quickly evaluate data so they can respond to any issue.
-The Proofpoint in-place DLP solution, Content Control, helps organizations:
+With this suite of DLP tools, organisations always know where their private or proprietary data resides, including intellectual property, personal identification, patient information, financial information and more.
+It helps organisations to simplify discovery and quickly evaluate data so they can respond to any issue.
+The Proofpoint in-place DLP solution, Content Control, helps organisations: